Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 Security & Compliance

-Both providers include free SSL certificates, DDoS protection, and malware scanning.
-GreenGeeks includes nightly backups, real-time security scanning, and account isolation as standard on all plans.
-Hostinger offers similar protections but the backup frequency is less on base plans, as we covered.
+Both include free SSL, DDoS protection, and malware scanning.
+GreenGeeks includes nightly backups, real-time security scanning, and account isolation on all plans.
+Hostinger offers similar protections but with less frequent backups on base plans.

-Hostinger's Cloudflare integration adds solid CDN-level protection that GreenGeeks doesn't quite match out of the box.
-Both support GDPR compliance for European users, and both have EU data centers if you need to keep data in-region.
+Hostinger's Cloudflare integration adds solid protection that GreenGeeks doesn't quite match out of the box.
+Both support GDPR compliance, and both have EU data centers if regional data requirements matter to you.

-Fun fact: GreenGeeks' EPA Green Power Partner verification actually matters for certain regulated industries — some businesses are now required to document and report their environmental footprint, and a verified green host can be a legitimate line item in that compliance story.
+Quick note: GreenGeeks' EPA Green Power Partner verification actually matters for certain regulated industries.
+Some businesses now need to document their environmental footprint, and a verified green host is a legitimate compliance line item.

 Pros and Cons